Become a Leadership Fellow

 5. Name of your Leadership Fellow(s)

 Deadline #2: Fri, Feb 5, midnight – Complete online self-assessment survey and have two references complete the same survey about you

 - After receiving your complete application package, CLST will send a message to your UW email address with a link to an online assessment survey.
-You will be asked to rate yourself on several qualities that are important to the Leadership Fellow role, such as your leadership, communication, and effectiveness as a team member.
+You will be asked to rate yourself on several qualities that are important to the Leadership Fellows role, such as your leadership, communication, and effectiveness as a team member.

 - Your references will receive an email with a link to the same online questionnaire/feedback form.